 Certain attributes are provided only for certain kinds of types.
 For example, the 'Val and 'Pos attributes for an enumeration type associates a discrete value with its position among its peers.
 One circuitous way of moving to the next character of the ASCII table is:

-'''

-with Ada.Text_I0; use Ada.Text_I0;

-procedure Main is

-C : Character := 'a';
+procedure Main is C : Character := 'a';

 begin

 Put (C);

 C := Character'Val (Character'Pos (C) + 1);

 Put (C);

 end Main;

 '''